ArmandBriere/lunch-and-learn/profanity/README.md

 ---

-He's mad because he's a bot and he doesn't like profanity
+He's mad because he's a nice dog and he doesn't like profanity

 How does he know?